271806/271806/README.md

 I love the year of **1986**.

+My favorite researchers are Wenzel Jakob, Keenan Crane, Alec Jacobson, Patrick Schmidt and Nicholas Sharp.
+(In no particular order)

 <!--
 **271806/271806** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.